Phase behavior of hard circular arcs: results

-The structural differences among the three phases are revealed by various pair--correlation functions and evidenced by the corresponding images of a configuration (Fig. \ref{figura2sezione3}).
-Based on these images, it is interesting to note the similarity between the structures of the isotropic phase and of the cluster hexagonal phase which contrast with the structure of the filamentary phase.
+The structural differences among the three phases are revealed by the various pair--correlation functions and evidenced by the corresponding images of a configuration (Fig. \ref{figura2sezione3}).
+Based on these images, one notes the similarity between the structures of the isotropic phase and of the cluster hexagonal phase which contrast with the structure of the filamentary phase.
 This (dis)similarity among the three phases is reflected in the graphs of the various pair--correlation functions (Fig. \ref{figura2sezione3}).